 As Iceland continues to enchant foreign visitors’ imaginations, many begin to fantasize about staying in the country far longer than the mere duration of their holiday.

 Some will even go a step further, seriously contemplating whether they could live on the island permanently.
-This dream should come as little surprise, given the endearing effect that Icelandic society often leaves with people.
+This dream should come as little surprise, given the endearing effect that Icelandic society often has on people.

-Consider the lack of crime, the strong educational and healthcare systems, the incredible natural landscapes, the friendly local population; all of this and more draw people toward a longstanding relationship to the country, a relationship that many would like to take to the next level.
+Consider the lack of crime, the strong educational and healthcare systems, the incredible natural landscapes, the friendly local population.
+These things and more draw people toward a longstanding relationship with the country, a relationship that many would like to take to the next level.

 Purchasing property in Iceland is arguably the greatest commitment that one can make towards this small island.
 Whether one is looking to purchase property here to establish a permanent residence or hoping to rent out a property to foreign guests or local Icelanders, the Icelandic housing market is one of ever-changing opportunities.

 When we look at where the visitors traveling to Iceland are coming from, the majority hail from the United States of America (27%), with guests from the UK (16%), Germany (7%), Canada (5%), France (4.6%) and China (4%) following.

 These figures reflect property buyers in Iceland, with Americans taking the crown for their purchasing interest.
-Of particular note, however, is the sheer number of Icelanders living abroad who choose to purchase a second home in their mother country.
+Of particular note is the sheer number of Icelanders living abroad who choose to purchase a second home in their mother country.
 Second-property purchases have undoubtedly increased since Iceland's economic recovery following the 2008-2011 financial crisis.

 One of the overarching rules which apply to foreign and prospective property owners is the need to gain approval from the Ministry of Justice in Iceland.
 The ministry deals with a wide range of civic action, including human rights, immigration, policing and personal rights, elections, etc.

 Housing Financing Fund claims that EEA citizens legally domiciled in Iceland can purchase real estate like any natural-born citizen.
 To secure a residence permit, one must apply to the Icelandic Directorate of Immigration.